LeonardoMadona/SelfToTheOne/README.md

 A game created for the Next Level Game Jam 2nd edition, in Aug/2024.

-The project contains assets from third part assets, which are all CC0.
+The project contains assets from third part assets.
 Those are:

 textures taken from ambientCG
 sounds taken from freesound.org